rohan-raman/YFGHWebsite/_pages/programs/yhr.md

 header:
   overlay_color: "#22333B"
 title: Youth Health Review
+excerpt: >
+  Contribute to the global health research community by submitting to the Youth Health Review (YHR)
 ---

-Contribute to the global health research community by submitting to the Youth Health Review (YHR) {: .text-center}

 # What is YHR?